Franklin Square Station Restoration

 START DATE: 12/2017

-Sowinski Sullivan is leading the architectural design for the reopening of PATCO’s Franklin Square Station in Philadelphia.
-First opened in 1936 and used over sporadic periods of time until its closing in 1979, the station’s reopening will provide passengers with much needed convenient access to this under-served section of the city.
-Much of the existing lower level platforms will maintain their original appearance while being updated with modern technology and providing full ADA compliance.
-The original tile walls will be fully cleaned and repaired as required to bring them up to a state-of-good-repair.
-Included in the scope of work is station signage, support spaces and code-compliant vertical circulation.
-A new headhouse will be provided at street level, creating a visually bold, contemporary, light filled space for those entering the station, while creating an alluring experience for those ascending from the station below.
-Other features of this project include bike storage, green roof and an entry plaza.
+Sowinski Sullivan provided architectural design services for the reopening of PATCO’s Franklin Square Station in Philadelphia, which opened in 1936 and was used sporadically until its closing in 1979.
+The redesigned station provides passengers with much-needed convenient access to this underserved section of the city.
+The new headhouse at street level creates a bold contemporary light-filled space for those entering the station and provide an alluring experience for those ascending from the station below.
+The appearance of much of the existing lower-level platforms will be maintained while being updated with modern technology and made ADA compliant.
+The original tile walls will be fully cleaned and repaired to bring them up to a state of good repair.
+SSA is also designing station signage, support spaces, and code-compliant vertical circulation.
+Other features of the restoration include bike storage, a green roof, and an entry plaza.